 On to mat number two, the Chillax cool pad looked promising but as soon as it arrived I felt disappointed.
 It was very hard and flat.
 I bought 4 and placed them in my dog's favourite sleeping areas (a great way to get dogs used to any new mat or bed, by the way) but my dogs simply won't lay on them, preferring the hard tiled floor.

 Next we tried the Chillr.
 It is quite slim but offers enough comfort to make it a better place to rest than the hard floor.
 And the design is in sections (to keep the filling spread equally across the mat) so it also lends itself nicely to being folded up for when you want to move it or even when going on your travels.
 Unfortunately it was quite hard and lumpy in its solid state and its ability to liquify became less each year until it was no longer usable.
 Such a shame.

 Then we tried the imac cool mats and whilst they offered more comfort than most, the cooling properties were a little lacking.
 I liked them but my dogs ended up voting with their feet and went back to the floor.
 On to the next mat we go...

 The best cooling mat - recommended

 At last I have news of a cool mat I am totally thrilled with.
-I discovered these in a shop in Malta, and they know about keeping cool in hot weather.
-After trying it on myself and my dogs, I knew it was the best mat out there so I got some stock for D for Dog.
+After trying it myself (oh yes) and my dogs, I knew it was the best mat out there so I am excited to tell you about it.

-I have no hesitation in recommending the Deluxe Dog Cooling Mat as my number one choice.
+I have no hesitation in recommending this cool mat as my number one choice.
 In the warmer weather my dogs are never off their cool mats.
 They adore them and I feel better knowing they are not laying on the floor to try to get cool.